Robert Falk: Early life and career

 Falk was born in Moscow in 1886.
 In 1903 to 1904 he studied art in the studios of Konstantin Yuon and Ilya Mashkov, in 1905 to 1909 he studied at the Moscow School of Painting, Sculpture and Architecture with Konstantin Korovin and Valentin Serov.

 In 1910, Falk was one of the founders and the most active participant of the artistic group Jack of Diamonds.

-Along with Mikhail Larionov and Natalia Goncharova, Ilya Mashkov, Pyotr Konchalovsky, Alexander Kuprin, Aristarkh Lentulov, Vasily Rozhdestvensky with whom he became friends at the Moscow School of Painting, he was one of the Jack of Diamonds (in Бубновый валет) creators and major representatives.
+Along with Mikhail Larionov and Natalia Goncharova, Ilya Mashkov, Pyotr Konchalovsky, Alexander Kuprin, Aristarkh Lentulov, Vasily Rozhdestvensky with whom he became friends at the Moscow School of Painting, he was one of the Jack of Diamonds creators and major representatives.
 This group of artists, one of the first currents of the Russian avant-garde, rejected academicism and realism of the 19th century and was influenced, at the beginning, by the work of Paul Cézanne, whom it defended, and by Post-Impressionism.

 The group considered Paul Cézanne the only painter worth following, and the rest of visual art to be too trivial and bourgeois.
 The distinctive feature of Falk's paintings of the time was sculpturing of the form using many layers of different paints.